dliappis/fleetscheduler/README.md

 This will force skydns to look for auto registered (gliderlabs/registrator) data under /skydns/local/io/dimitris

+## start registrator

-8. Use the following fleet unit file to start gliderlabs/registrator, located in this repo as `registrator-skydns2.service`
+* Use the following fleet unit file to start gliderlabs/registrator, located in this repo as `registrator-skydns2.service`

 ```ini
 [Unit]